CIDO-ontology/cido/README.md

 Many graduate students, clinical doctors, and researchers in the [He laboratory](http://www.hegroup.org) and Guizhou Province People’s Hospital have also participated in the CIDO development.

+Many researchers in the University of Michigan, including [Dr. Brian Athey](https://medicine.umich.edu/dept/dcmb/brian-d-athey-phd) and [Dr. Gil Omenn](https://medicine.umich.edu/dept/dcmb/gilbert-s-omenn-md-phd), have participated in the CIDO development.

+[Dr. Junguk Hur](https://med.und.edu/labs/hur/) from University of North Dakoda Medical School is also a CIDO developer.
+Dr. Hur is also interested in applying CIDO for more efficient literature mining.

 Everyone who would like to contribute to the CIDO development is welcome to join our development team.
 Thanks.

 ### CIDO Source Link (free for downloading):